Transport

 Independent travel for people with SEN

 Young people with special educational needs (and their families) may feel more worried about independent travel.
-But learning how to get around is an important step towards independent living.
+But learning how to get around is a great way to build confidence.
+It also helps you get to the places you want to go to and access leisure and learning opportunities.

 Your local offer belongs to you!